-Wagmo raises $12.5 million to offer pet insurance (and a lot more) – TechCrunch
+Wagmo raises $12.5M to offer pet insurance (and a lot more) – TechCrunch

 The now-14-person team has onboarded thousands of users, with 20 percent user growth month over month since the beginning of the pandemic, and has processed 30,000 wellness claims.

-The team is 58 percent female identifying, with Black, Asian and Latinx making up 17 percent of the workforce each.
+The team is 58 percent female identifying, with Black, Asian and Latinx each making up 17 percent of the workforce.

 “The greatest challenge is figuring out how to break down the opportunity ahead of us, particularly in the employer benefit space,” said Horvath.
 “What keeps us up at night is thinking about where to start, what to prioritize, how to allocate limited resources and limited time.”